alex-desaram/alex-desaram.github.io/paper.md

 > What will your work's impact on the world be?

-He had us compare companies like TikTok and Khan Academy-- not just what they built, but their societal impact, how they made money, and how they treated their users and employees.
+He had us compare companies like TikTok and Khan Academy— not just what they built, but their societal impact, how they made money, and how they treated their users and employees.

 As we reasoned through it, something became painfully clear: our society doesn't reward meaningful progress.
 It rewards control.

 This is evident in the design choices and incentives that drive modern tech.
-Many of these companies-- driven by short-term profits and endless growth became so obsessed over the question of *could we?* that they stopped asking *should we?*
+Many of these companies— driven by short-term profits and endless growth became so obsessed over the question of *could we?* that they stopped asking *should we?*
 That, to me, is a deep disrespect to life.
 Not just for their own, but the lives of the people who use their products.